tbensky/npct/README.md

 * See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."

 * What we know is that this: Around July 2020, the virus is spreading.
-If you were around someone who is sick, you may be infected now.
+If you were around someone who is sick, it may have spreaded to you.

 * Do we trust this contact tracing system?
 We don't know.
 We hope someone isn't going through the trouble of configuring it and carrying it around, only to lie about their condition.

-* If you go to[rt.live](https://rt.live), and check the value of r0 (r-naught) for your state.
+* If you go to [rt.live](https://rt.live), and check the value of r0 (r-naught) for your state.
 Suppose it's 1.15.
 This means every infected person is infecting 1.15 other people.

 * You could be the 1 person someone else just infected, or you could be the 0.15 person to be infected (0.15=15% chance of becoming infected, or if the sick person gets around 6 more people (1/.15 is about 7...you + 6 others), odds are one of you will get infected.